spalarus/java-sodeac-multichainlist/README.md

 # A snapshotable and partable list
 To avoid misunderstandings, no class of this project implements [java.util.List](https://docs.oracle.com/javase/8/docs/api/java/util/List.html).
 The goal is to prevent a performance slump for very large snapshotable lists and provide capabilities to structure the elements inside.
 Unlike [CopyOnWriteArrayList](https://docs.oracle.com/javase/8/docs/api/index.html?java/util/concurrent/CopyOnWriteArrayList.html) a multichainlist never creates a deep copy, neither when modifying, nor when reading.

-## Purpose
-For example queuing in concurrency scenarios.

 ## Maven

 ```xml